-If you would like a housing application, contact the University Housing Office by calling (209) 278-2345.
+To receive a housing application, contact the University Housing Office by calling (209) 278-2345.

-Off-Campus Housing

-Each year an apartment brochure is prepared identifying apartments within the vicinity of the campus.
+Off-Campus Housing.
+An apartment brochure, published annually, identifies apartments within the vicinity of the campus.
 Our experience indicates that most students find this publication helpful in locating good, affordable housing.
-Listings of houses, rooms and students looking for roommates are also available at the University Housing Office.
+Listings of houses, rooms, and students looking for roommates are also available at the University Housing Office. ♣